olin/studentgovernment/bylaws.md

 #### Section 2.
 Review Process.

-Prior to the Audit Meeting, at least two representatives of the Honor Board meet individually with the discuss and question the operations of their respective organizations in order to evaluate each organization's compliance with the Governing Documents:
+Prior to the Audit Meeting, at least two representatives of the Honor Board meet individually with the following groups of leaders and question the operations of their respective organizations in order to evaluate each organization's compliance with the Governing Documents:

 1. the Executives of the Council of Olin Representatives
 2. the Director and Assistant Director of Student Activities